 - Student Employment is open to current LCCC and University partnership students.

-- Some positions are reserved for LCCC students who meet financial need, as determined by the Free Application for Federal Student Aid (FAFSA).
+- Some positions are reserved for Federal Work-Study or LCCC students who meet financial need, as determined by the Free Application for Federal Student Aid (FAFSA).

 To learn more about the employment process and eligibility requirements, review the Student Employee Handbook.